7rooper/UE4_TressFX/README.md

         ...tressfx code
         /*@third party code - END TressFX*/

-If the code is in its own file, this is ommitted.
+If the code is in its own file, this is omitted.

 FAQ
 ----------------------